karenz02/coderbunker.ca/README.md

 To be added to Netlify, contact carms.ng@technolibre.ca

-### Staging (Netlify)
+### Staging

-Continuous Deployment of the staging branch on Netlify (similar to above, but with the **staging** branch)

-Changes can be seen 👉 [coderbunker-staging.netlify.app](https://coderbunker-staging.netlify.app/)

-### Pre-staging (gh-pages)

-Note that Netlify has limits on build minutes.
-Go with gh-pages first.
+You can refer to Netlify preview on the pull request.

-Changes can be seen 👉 [coderbunker.github.io/coderbunker.ca](https://coderbunker.github.io/coderbunker.ca/)
+Alternatively, you can use gh-pages 👉 [coderbunker.github.io/coderbunker.ca](https://coderbunker.github.io/coderbunker.ca/)

 ```